globaldothealth/isaric-pipeline/docs/spec/mapping.md

 one of these types:

-- `one-to-one`: Information in the mapping sheet pertains to one record of the corresponding FHIRFlat resource.
+- `one-to-one`: Information in the mapping sheet pertains to one record of the corresponding FHIRflat resource.
 One row in the raw data generates a single resource.
-- `one-to-many`: Information in the mapping sheet pertains to multiple records of the corresponding FHIRFlat resource.
+- `one-to-many`: Information in the mapping sheet pertains to multiple records of the corresponding FHIRflat resource.
 One row in the raw data generates multiple resources.

-### FHIRFlat resource mapping sheet
+### FHIRflat resource mapping sheet

-Each resource mapping sheet MUST be named the same name as the corresponding FHIRFlat resource.
+Each resource mapping sheet MUST be named the same name as the corresponding FHIRflat resource.

 These columns are mandatory:
 - `raw_variable`: Name of column in raw data to be transformed